 Can iamfine work for someone with early dementia?

-iamfine's fully automated system requires your parent to reliably press 1 to confirm they are okay.
-For someone with early cognitive changes who may not consistently respond to a recorded prompt, a service with a live operator who can interpret the call may be a safer fit.
+iamfine's system requires your parent to reliably press 1 to confirm they are okay.
+For someone with early cognitive changes who may not consistently respond to a recorded prompt, or whose responses might sound atypical even when they do answer, a service with in-call AI that can notice something seems off may be a safer fit.

 What happens to my parent's pet if AloneAssist can't reach them?

-AloneAssist includes a documented pet protocol as part of its emergency response process, an important differentiator for solo agers who live with animals. iamfine does not document a pet-specific protocol.
+AloneAssist includes a documented pet protocol as part of its service.
+You set up a pet profile during onboarding — name, species, feeding schedule, medications, vet contacts, emergency caretaker — and that information is included in any missed-call alert sent to your care circle. iamfine does not include a pet-specific protocol.
 Confirm the current details of AloneAssist's pet protocol directly with the service.

 Is a daily check-in call really enough, or do I need a medical alert device too?